openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## Performance

 Performance degrades linearly with the number of passages found in a string.
-Using Node.js 0.10.21, it processes 2,000 tweets per second on a single 2.3 GHz core of an EC2 High-CPU Medium instance.
+Using Node.js 0.10.33, it processes 1,300 tweets per second on a single 2.5 GHz core of an EC2 C4 Large instance.

 In the worst case, given a string consisting of almost nothing but Bible passage references, it processes about 50-60 KB of text per second.
+In more realistic applications, it parses around 300 KB of text per second.

 ## Alternate Versification Systems